 In constellation circles a group of people gather around a shared focus, which might be family issues, business concerns, ecological enquiry—anything that they want to explore.
 Sitting in a circle we recognize ourselves as part of a greater whole, each with a valuable perspective.
 Individuals have opportunity to voice a concern that they would like to address by doing a constellation.
 To set up the constellation, the facilitator identifies the system members that will comprise the constellation.
 The person seeking assistance or resolution asks individual members of the circle if they are willing to stand as representatives for parts of the system that have been identified. for example, they may be asked to choose a representative for themself, their father and their mother.
 The representatives are placed inside the circle and with the assistance of the facilitator asking questions and giving simple direction, the work progresses from there to some resolution.
 Participants are then released to re-join the circle.

 Systemic Constellation is a tool that offers insight and opportunity for change to any system.
 It was originally developed in response to family systems, but may also be applied to businesses, societies, or ecological systems.
 My husband Lyle and I completed a facilitator training program with Francesca Mason-Boring in 2012.
 We have participated in circles and trainings facilitated by a wide variety of accomplished facilitators, including Albrecht Mahr, Stephan Hausner, Anngwyn St. Just and Jane Peterson.
 I have been offering constellation circles on Pender Island since 2011, often assisted by Lyle and have hosted a variety of facilitators of this work on Pender Island and in Vancouver.

-Please sign up for Shelley’s ‘Ki to Health’ newsletter or contact Shelley to be put on a list for notification of these constellation events.
+Please sign up for Shelley’s ‘Ki to Health’ newsletter, check the events page, or contact Shelley to be put on a list for notification of these constellation events.